Nikon D850 vs Z50

 Studio photographers will appreciate that the Nikon D850 (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D850 and the Z50 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the Z50 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D850 and Z50 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Nikon Z50 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D850 and the Nikon Z50?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.